sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 }
 ```

-### Get metadata for dataset and variables in Welsh
+### Get metadata for a dataset and its variables in Welsh

 This query requests the same information as requested in the previous query but in Welsh.